neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

-Internally, a loopbreaker is usually implemented as an one-way IO pipe between entities that are communicating.
+Internally, a loopbreaker is usually implemented as a one-way IO pipe between entities that are communicating.
 So a loopbreak signal is in effect just a few bytes sent over that pipe.
 When the reactor checks selectables for IO activity, it will see that it has something in ```LoopbreakReader```, which is the receiving end of the pipe wrapped in a ```Selectable```, and start the method to run scheduled blocks.

 #### The Heartbeat

-A heartbeat is a way to continuously check state of selectables.
+A heartbeat is a way to continuously check the state of the selectables.
 Every selectable for which a stale state is possible (ie. a long-lived connection) has a ```heartbeat``` method implementation.
 This method checks if the connection is stale by checking if there was any activity in a certain specified interval.

 Here's the implementation for a ```StreamObject``` that represents any socket that's used for long-lived data streaming.